Request A Demo

 Sales representatives typically have access to a wide range of data related to the shop or business they represent.
 This can include information about the products or services offered, sales targets, customer demographics, and market trends.
 They use this information to identify potential customers and develop sales strategies to meet or exceed their sales targets.

 However, when a sales representative leaves the company, the business may suffer financial losses.
 This is because the sales representative takes their knowledge, experience, and customer relationships with them.
-It can take time and resources for the business to find and train a replacement sales representative who can match the level of performance of their predecessor.

 In this case, if the customer’s data is not preserved in your work, you may have a lot of trouble getting output from the new SR. If you have all the retail and secondary sales relative customer data in your hands, the new SR will be able to dominate the market in a very short time.